-Consider real estate’s version of the chicken or the egg question: what comes first — listing your current home for sale or buying your new home?
-While there’s no universal answer, weigh the advantages of each option to help hatch your own solution.
+Consider this the real estate’s version of the chicken or the egg question: what comes first, selling your current house or buying a new one?
+While there’s no universal answer, there are distinct advantages to selling before buying a house.

 Most consumers start looking for a new house before they start the listing process because, let’s face it, buying is usually more fun than selling.